stephanie0324/Lumigo/README.md

 - **2025/07/22** – Migrated vector storage from MongoDB to a local **FAISS index**, simplifying setup and removing external database dependencies.
 - **2025/07/22** – Added a **"Build FAISS Index"** button to the UI, allowing users to re-index their source documents on-demand without restarting the application.
-- **2025/07/22** – Removed analytics and chat history features to streamline the application's focus on core RAG capabilities.

 <details>
   <summary>📜 Timeline (older updates)</summary>